rivernews/appl-tracky-api/README.md

 - [ ] 🔥 🔥 🔥Setup up CRUD endpoint + permission for all tables.
     - When you add new table, use this order: **Serializer -->  viewset --> routes**.
     - [ ] **General permission policy:**
+        - Level of permssions
+            - X: cannot access the entire API at all.
-        - If anonymous user: can only read objects w/o an `.user` property, or objects w/ `.user==None/null`
+            - A: can only read objects w/o an `.user` property, or objects w/ `.user==None/null`
                 - [ ] Add `user` attribute to model to protect private data if necessary.
-        - If regular user: can read objects allowed for anonymous user, plus objects w/ `.user==themselves`
+            - B: can read objects allowed for anonymous user, plus objects w/ `.user==themselves`
-        - If admin: can read all objects w/o restrictions.
+            - C: can read all objects w/o restrictions.
+        - Policies
+            - If anonymous user: level X
+            - If regular user: level A+B
+            - If admin: level A+B+C
 - [ ] REST API DONE.

 ## Front End Roadmap